 When it comes to transparency, it’s fair to say some suppliers are streets ahead.
 Take Tarkett, the specialist flooring company, for example.
 The business puts a huge emphasis on indoor air quality and wellbeing, and leads the way with its low-VOC products.

-“At Tarkett we place health and wellbeing at the very core of product design and development,” says Ross Dight, who is Technical and Sustainability Director at Tarkett UK.
+“At Tarkett we place health and wellbeing at the very core of product design and development.”
 “We start with that as the fundamental brief, before moving on to considering other design aspects, like colour, material and application.”

 Such is the firm’s commitment to indoor air quality, that 92% of Tarkett’s products can contribute to meeting the requirements set by WELL v2.
 A staggering 98% of their raw materials (that’s over 3,000 ingredients) are third-party assessed for their impact on people’s health and the environment, and 97% of their flooring is low VOC.
 Furthermore, The British Allergy Foundation has also granted several of their linoleum ranges the Allergy UK Seal of Approval, used in 135 countries worldwide.